Local Gov Camp highlights: stop, collaborate and listen

-I had the pleasure of attending Local Gov Camp last week, for those that didn’t get along to the event I’ve put together a quick round up to share the highlights. #LocalDigital and its members have an eclectic energy of their own.
+We attended Local Gov Camp last week, for those that didn’t get along to the event we’ve put together a quick round up to share the highlights. #LocalDigital and its members have an eclectic energy of their own.
 Forward thinking, enthusiastic seasoned with a pinch of frustration.
 These diverse, intelligent, caring folks have something big in common.
 They all know public services don’t need to be vanilla.
 They can be better.
 They’re working hard to make the world a better place for citizens.
 As the day’s energy built, so did the temperature, we all needed some iced water.

 Being in person, in Birmingham together after three years was special.
 The dinner at Manzils was a riot of hugs, deep conversation and great food.
 You could hardly make yourself heard as news was shared.
 Friends were made and rediscovered.
 Most diners were sensible and headed home ready for the big day ahead.
 Power and a Panadol (or three) to those who made a long night of it!